 Response 1: The Specific Plan includes development regulations and design guidelines and standards for the project site created to be compatible with the surrounding neighborhood.
 The development will be designed in a manner that is sensitive to viewpoints through building design, site layout and building heights.
 The design guidelines and standards in Chapter 5 promote the high-quality standards that the City and the community value.
 In addition, multiple measures are in place that will provide buffers, additional setbacks for lots west of North Sunnyside Avenue and landscaping, as well as a Grading and Landscape buffer along the northern boundary of the Plan area, to ensure compatibility with existing structures in the adjacent neighborhood and Retreat Center.
-See Section 3.8.5, Good Neighborhood Plan for additional compatibility with surrounding uses.
+See Section 3.8.5, Good Neighborhood Plan for additional compatibility details in regard to the site's compatibility with surrounding uses.